 Notice how the image links end with the same model name as in column B. This kind of table allows you to select the image link that corresponds to a particular model name.

 Depending on your application, you need a widget or formula that selects the right image link.
 You can use any mechanism in Excel to do this – menus, radio buttons, conditions like IF, table lookups like VLOOKUP or any other formula.

 In this example the user will select a smartphone model from a dynamic dropdown menu.
 We want to show an image of the selected model, and so we create a simple formula in call A22 that picks the right link from the C column depending on the value of the dynamic dropdown widget in cell C7.
 (Yes, we know it would have looked a lot cooler if we had used a fancier mechanism like VLOOKUP to pick the image corresponding to the model, but some days just are “plain IF” days, you know?)

+In Excel, select the cell where you want the upper left-hand corner of the image to appear.
 Make the SpreadsheetConverter task pane visible.
-Select the cell where you want the upper left corner of the image to appear.
 Locate the Widgets tab and click on the Link Image widget to insert an image placeholder into the selected cell.